nikolovlazar/egghead-beginners-guide-nextjs/final/lesson-10/README.md

 ## 🚀 Exercise

-In this lesson, we're going to add a title and description using the `Head` component in our homepage.
+Add a title and description using the `Head` component in our homepage.